leon-thomm/Ryven/docs/README.md

     self.new_log(title: str)

 One node can hold mutliple personal logs.

-When using logs, don't forget to add
+To disable a log, use

     mylog.remove()

-for every log in the _removing()_ method.
-This will cause the log widget in the script's logging area to change appearance.
+All personal required logs (via _self.new_log()_) get disabled automatically when a node is removed.

 ### Shape